If you are having difficulty viewing this message, click here to read it online.

 In addition, the GC3 is planning a webinar for January 2015 that will be of particular interest to retailers entitled “Training and incentivizing merchants to purchase sustainable products.”
 Jason Pearson, executive director of the Sustainable Purchasing Leadership Council, and Rob Kaplan, sustainability director at Walmart, are featured presenters.

-EDUCATIONThe next webinar in the GC3 Green Chemistry Education Series will be held on December 16th at 2PM ET / 11AM PT.
+The next webinar in the GC3 Green Chemistry Education Series will be held on December 16th at 2PM ET / 11AM PT.
 Speakers from NatureWorks, Steelcase and Method will present a webinar on marketing green chemistry.

-MAINSTREAMINGSeveral webinars are underway for the Mainstreaming Green Chemistry Project.
+Several webinars are underway for the Mainstreaming Green Chemistry Project.
 The first will be on December 10th, with Blandine Trouille, Strategic Analyst, US Department of Commerce (DOC).
 Ms. Trouille will be speaking on the DOC's role in supporting green chemistry.
 Click here to register.

-INNOVATIONFor the GC3 Collaborative Innovation Project focused on preservatives in personal care products, we have been having one-on-one conversations with a number of personal care brands to learn about their challenges related to preservatives, to gauge their interest in participating in a collaborative project aimed at accelerating innovation toward new commercial preservatives, and to discuss specific tasks that could be focus of such a collaboration.
+For the GC3 Collaborative Innovation Project focused on preservatives in personal care products, we have been having one-on-one conversations with a number of personal care brands to learn about their challenges related to preservatives, to gauge their interest in participating in a collaborative project aimed at accelerating innovation toward new commercial preservatives, and to discuss specific tasks that could be focus of such a collaboration.
 The response has been very positive.
 Our aim for the first phase of the work is to convene a group of brands and to work with this group to develop some foundational elements for the project.
 We have developed a draft prospectus for the project laying out the goals, proposed tasks, role for GC3 and for personal care brands participating in the collaborative.
 We will continue to have more one-on-one conversations and then convene our first call in December of ’14 or January of ’15.
-We were pleased to learn that the Green Chemistry & Commerce Council Innovation Portal was been selected to be in the second round of reviews for the LAUNCH Green Chemistry Challenge.
-Monica and Joel were interviewed by members of the LAUNCH team in late October and await word on whether we made it to the final 10.
-Fingers crossed!
-If you would like more information on these projects, please email Monica Becker.

 Stay tuned for profiles on SABIC, Behr and Battelle in our December newsletter.